 Analyzing Snowflake's Unusual Options Activity

-Snowflake (NYSE:SNOW) shares experienced unusual options activity on Monday.
-The stock price moved up to $252.58 following the option alert.
+On Thursday, shares of Snowflake (NYSE:SNOW) saw unusual options activity.
+After the option alert, the stock price moved up to $265.12.

 - Option Type: SWEEP